Facial Development in Jacksonville, FL

 Early intervention is crucial in addressing jaw and facial development issues because a significant portion of facial growth occurs during childhood, particularly by the age of 6.
 Most facial growth is completed by age 12 in females and age 14 in males.
 This underscores the importance of early detection and intervention to influence facial development positively.

 Addressing jaw and facial development issues early not only helps prevent potential complications but also promotes optimal oral health and overall well-being in the long term.
 By taking proactive steps during childhood, parents can significantly impact their child’s future dental health and quality of life as well as boost their self-confidence.
-Airway Dental & More’s experienced Jacksonville pediatric dentists are here to help you.
+Airway Dental & More’s experienced Jacksonville dentists are here to help you.
 Call now.

 Advantages of Orthotropics®